corda/corda/docs/source/design/versioning/contract-versioning.md

 Contracts and Flows should be able to evolve and be released independently, and have proper names and their own version, even if they share the same gradle multi-project build.

-Contract states need to be seen as non-static objects and can be different from one version to the next.
+Contract states need to be seen as evolvable objects that can be different from one version to the next.

 Corda uses a proprietary serialisation engine based on AMQP, which allows evolution of objects: https://docs.corda.net/serialization-enum-evolution.html.

-We can use features already implemented in the serialisation engine and add new features to make sure that data on the ledger is never lost in transactions.
+We can use features already implemented in the serialisation engine and add new features to make sure that data on the ledger is never lost from one transaction to the next.

 ### Contract Version